bharathraj-v/art_project/README.md

 - Enhance the resolution of an image using Super Resolution
 - Save your favorite artworks and share them with friends

+## Usage

+To use Mozart, simply follow the instructions in the "Getting Started" section to launch the platform in Google Colaboratory.
+From there, you can enter a text prompt and adjust the parameters of the Latent Diffusion Model (LDM) to generate your own unique art pieces.
+You can also use the Neural Style Transfer and Super Resolution features to further customize your art.
+Save your favorite artworks and share them with friends to show off your creativity!

 ## Getting Started

 To get started with Mozart, follow these steps: